lamritha/fragments-ui/README.md

 - The Fragments backend must be running and configured with matching `AWS_COGNITO_POOL_ID` and `AWS_COGNITO_CLIENT_ID` values.
 - CORS is enabled on the Fragments API, so browser requests from this app are allowed cross-origin.
-- Only `text/plain` fragment creation is supported in the UI currently; the backend supports additional MIME types.
+- `VITE_API_URL` is baked into the static build — rebuilding is required when changing the target API server.
-- `src/index.css` is unused — all styles live in `src/styles/app.css`.
+- All styles live in `src/styles/app.css`.